10 things to do in Rome in March

 If you are planning to travel to Rome during Holy Week and you are not sure when, one of the most emotional days is Palm Sunday, which marks the beginning of Holy Week.
 You will be able to attend a mass officiated by the Pope celebrating Christ's triumphal entry into Jerusalem and see the thousands of faithful gathered with their olive branches, as well as, if you wish, attend the Papal Audience.
 It will be an adventure you can tell your grandchildren about.

-Another day worth experiencing in Rome at this time of year is the great feast of Easter Sunday, which commemorates the resurrection of Christ.
+Another day worth experiencing in Rome at this time is the great feast of Easter Sunday, which commemorates the resurrection of Christ.
 You will be infected by the atmosphere of joy and jubilation that permeates St. Peter's Square!

-6. Participate in the Spring Festival!
+3. Take part in the Spring Festival!

-The Spring Festival covers with thousands of white, pink and violet azaleas the baroque stairs of the square, which although they are picturesque all year round, in spring they attract even more attention because of the combination of colors that decorate them.
+The Spring Festival covers with thousands of white, pink and violet azaleas the baroque stairs of the square, which although they are picturesque all year round, in spring they attract even more attention for the combination of colors that decorate them.
 From there, you can take some of the best snapshots of the Eternal City!

 Important fact: during the first Sunday of the winter months access is completely free.
 Just as you read it.
 However, you must keep in mind that in the most famous ones there are very long queues, in which you can spend hours.
 My advice is that, if you really want to go, buy in advance especially the tickets for the Colosseum and the tickets for the Castel Sant'Angelo.